 Free Guide - How To Do Your Own Credit Control

-This credit control guide is useful reading for anyone contemplating undertaking their own invoice collection activity.
+This is the credit control guide which will be useful reading for anyone contemplating undertaking their own invoice collection activity.
 It could also be referred to as a guide to receivables management or how to manage your receivables.

 If you need help with credit control please: CONTACT US or call Sean on 03330 113622 to discuss in confidence.